ADVANTAGES FOR INJECTION MOLDING

 2 - Difficult to make changes on tool

 If you want to add plastic to the part you can always make the tool cavity larger by cutting away steel or aluminum.
 But if you are trying to take away plastic you need to decrease the size of the tool cavity by adding aluminum or metal to it.
+With APSX-PIM standard molds, it is not that expensive to make another version of the tool.

 3 - Uniform wall thickness requirement